TrailingDots/async_py_messaging/README.md

+# This project is under developement.
+PLEASE DO NOT USE!!

 # easy_py_messaging - version 1.0.0
 A simple to use python wrapper around ZeroMQ for distributed systems to use for messaging and logging.
 Especially targeted to Raspberry Pi systems.